-This short film about Eitan Ben Moshe, a multi-disciplinary artist, was commissioned by Fireflies Project, an initiative by Vered Gadish, to represent young artists, and expand the influence, accessibility, and presence of regional art in the broader global community.
+This short film about Eitan Ben Moshe, a multi-disciplinary artist, was commissioned by Fireflies, an initiative by Vered Gadish, to represent young artists, and expand the influence, accessibility, and presence of regional art in the broader global community.

 Ben-Moshe’s sculptures are hybrid fusions of glass, plastic and crystal.
 Dr. Aya Lurie describes them in the accompanying text to his 2014 exhibition, The White Light, at Alon Segev Gallery, Tel Aviv: